-The 2015 series of concerts will be inaugurated by the Navy Band on Monday, June 1.
+This year's series of concerts will be inaugurated by the Army Band on Friday, June 2, 2017.

-All concerts will commence at 8:00 p.m. and are held on the U.S. Capitol West Front Steps (National Mall side) — weather permitting*.
+All concerts will commence at 8:00 p.m. and are held on the U.S. Capitol West Front steps (National Mall side) — weather permitting.
 Set-up will begin at 4:00 p.m.

 Lawn chairs are allowed to be placed on the stone terrace in front of the band on the West Side of the Capitol and on the West Lawn (when available).
 Food is permitted; however, NO alcohol or glass bottles are allowed.

 August 14, 21, 28

 On Tuesday, March 14, 2017, a section of the U.S. Capitol Grounds West Front will open for community sledding during daylight hours (dawn to dusk).
 Everyone is invited to join in the fun, but we ask that you remain safe and aware of the area and of workers who are clearing snow and ice.

 Stay alert.
 Architect of the Capitol (AOC) personnel are working hard to clear the grounds of snow and ice.
 Getting to and from the sledding area on the West Front crosses routes used by heavy equipment and large trucks needed for snow removal.

 From the U.S. Capitol Police: